TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/metrics.md

 ### Metric 3: Number of households with no access to hospital
 The number of households who lost its access to its associated hospital.
-Either hospital is damaged or the path between the household and the hospital is broken.
+Access is lost when any of the following conditions hold:

+* the damage state of the associated hospital is beyond a threshold
+* the associated hospital is inaccessible via transportation network
+* the associated hospital has no electricity

 ### Metric 4: Number of individuals with no access to hospital
 It is derived from metric 3 by counting the individuals in the corresponding households.